AISelect_20250918_110326_Canva.jpg

 The story of Michael

-Michael has been living in the Netherlands for 3 years, but he is still awaiting a decision on whether he gets a resident permit.
-He loves working out, works in a restaurant in Zwolle, and would love to invite his friends to his home.
-However, due to issues in his procedure he still lives in a COA location, waiting and unsure about his future.
+Michael has been living in the Netherlands for three years, but he is still awaiting a decision on his residence permit.
+He enjoys working out, has a job in a restaurant in Zwolle, and dreams of one day inviting friends to his own home.
+Yet due to complications in his procedure, he still lives in a COA location.

-He lived there for 20 days, after which he was moved to an emergency location in Rotterdam made of shipping containers.
-Afterwards, he was sent to the COA location in Budel, which is nearly as big as the one in Ter ِApel, which was also rather awful.
-Finally, he was sent to the asylum centre in Dronten, where he now shares a place with two other asylum seekers.
+He stayed there for 20 days before being moved to an emergency location in Rotterdam built from shipping containers.
+After that, he was transferred to the COA centre in Budel, nearly as large and chaotic as Ter Apel.
+Eventually, he was relocated to the asylum centre in Dronten, where he now shares accommodation with two other asylum seekers.